Welcome to Art for Youth London, the annual art exhibition raising funds for national youth charity, UK Youth

 Art for Youth 2024

-Art for Youth will be returning to the Mall Galleries in November 2024, raising money for UK Youth.
+Art for Youth will be returning to the Mall Galleries on 5-8 November 2024, raising money for UK Youth.
 In 2023 we were delighted to raise £108,000 net, helping UK Youth ensure young people across the country are equipped to thrive and empowered to contribute at every stage of their lives.
 This year we hope to raise even more to support the country’s inspiring young people.
 Keep an eye on our website or sign up below to learn more about the 2024 event.

 Sponsorship opportunities for 2024